fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Clear-AadrmSuperUserGroup.md

 # Clear-AadrmSuperUserGroup

 ## SYNOPSIS
-Clears the super user group for your organization.
+Removes the super user group for your organization.

 ## SYNTAX